developer-zebra/developer-zebra-site/src/ppc/1-0/guide/mgmt/index.md

 Note: Batteries cannot be manually removed once added.

 ##Power Precision Batteries
 PowerPrecision batteries provide limited battery information compared to PowerPrecision+ batteries, particularly with the lack of SOH.
+Instead, Charge Cycles serve as a form of battery health metric for PowerPrecision batteries.
 They are not displayed by default in the Admin View.
 Steps required to display PowerPrecision batteries:
  1. On the PPC Server, open the .env file (by default in folder: \PowerPrecision Console\Release\Server\WebUI).
 Change the property
  <br>
 **PP_BATTERY_SUPPORT = "false"**